 Sniff is an interactive projection in a storefront window.
-As the viewer walks by the projection, his movements and gestures are tracked by a computer vision system.
-A CG dog follows the viewer, dynamically responds to his gestures and changes his behavior based on the state of engagement with the viewer.
+As the viewer walks by the projection a dog follows him, dynamically responds to his gestures and changes his behavior based on the state of engagement with the viewer.

 Software development for Sniff was led James George.

 Sniff production was supported by a Finishing Funds grant from the Experimental Television Center.
 The Experimental Television Center’s Finishing Funds program is supported by the Electronic Media and Film Program at the New York State Council on the Arts.